Kukuliak-Dmytro/vite-react-router-template/README.md

 `npm i`

 This will install all the required node packages
-If you`re not sure whether or not you have them installed, type in the terminal:
+If you're not sure whether or not you have them installed, type in the terminal:
 `node -v`
 `npm -v`

 As a result, you should get the versions.
-If you haven`t installed them yet, visit https://docs.npmjs.com/downloading-and-installing-node-js-and-npm for instructions on doing so.
+If you haven't installed them yet, visit https://docs.npmjs.com/downloading-and-installing-node-js-and-npm for instructions on doing so.

 # 3. Grant workflow the necessary permisions